Boobae-Vivian/DATA-CLEANING/README.md

 # DATA-CLEANING
 ## INTRODUCTION
-&nbsp;&nbsp;&nbsp;&nbsp;Data cleaning is a fundamental step in the data analysis pipeline, ensuring that datasets are accurate, consistent, and ready for meaningful insights.
+&nbsp;&nbsp;&nbsp;&nbsp;Data cleaning is a fundamental step data analysis, ensuring that datasets are accurate, consistent, and ready for meaningful insights.
 Raw data often contains errors such as missing values, duplicates, inconsistencies, and outliers, which can lead to misleading conclusions if left unaddressed.
 This project focuses on demonstrating essential data cleaning techniques, applying best practices to real-world datasets.
-By working through key challenges such as handling missing data, removing duplicates, standardizing formats, and detecting outliers, we aim to improve data integrity and reliability.
+By working through key challenges such as handling missing data, removing duplicates if any, standardizing formats, and detecting outliers, we aim to improve data integrity and reliability.
 Using the provided datasets, we will explore and implement various cleaning methods to transform messy data into high-quality, structured information suitable for analysis and decision-making.

 ## PROBLEM STATEMENT
 1. Standardization
    - Standardize column names by capitalizing all letters to ensure consistency in formatting
-   - Identify and rename columns with lengthy and unclear names
+   - Rename columns with lengthy and unclear names
-   - Identify and correct inconsistencies in data formats.
+   - Correct inconsistencies in data formats.
 2. Handling Missing Data
-   - Detect and handle any missing values in the dataset.
+   - Handle missing values in the dataset.
 3. Outlier Detection
    - Identify and address extreme values (outliers) that could distort analysis.
 4. Final Data Quality Check